 Mistake #1 When planning a trip to the Turks and Caicos is planning on local public transportation

 Expecting good local transportation on the Turks and Caicos Islands is a big mistake.
 Local public transport essentially does not exist.
-When visiting, unless you are spending the whole time on a beach resort like Beaches and have round trip transfers included in your itinerary, you should rent a car to get around.
+When visiting, unless you are spending the whole time on an exclusive beach resort like Beaches and have round trip transfers included in your itinerary, you should rent a car to get around.

 There are limited taxis, and the other way to get around besides renting a car is with a tour company.